Digital-Forensics-Discord-Server/GitHubLearningPlayground/README.md

 <!--- Please do not delete the above comment, everything else is free reign! -->

+# spelling errors go here

+hay their hao arr u dooing?

+eye am dooing well, than kyou

+(please correct these spelling errors and PR the corrections, for practice! be sure to leave new spelling errors for the next person!)

+# next section

 test
 correct only one of the below, then do a PR! rinse and repeat